-CRESYM is a non-profit association, gathering industrial & academic research organisations and aiming at solving the coming challenges for the future, fast-evolving European energy system.
+CRESYM is a non-profit association, gathering industrial & research organisations and aiming at solving the coming challenges for the future, fast-evolving European energy system.

 We foster collaborative R&D works to deliver opensource energy system simulation tools